URban Engineer of the Year

 NOMINATION FOR AWARD

 A nominee for the County Engineer/Road Professional Award does not necessarily have to occupy the County Engineer position.
 For example, Public Works Directors, Staff Engineers and Highway & Road Superintendents or other professional road manager titles may be eligible for the award.
 In order to assure a representative number of nominations, each Regional Vice President is urged to canvas his or her region for candidates, possibly by contacting the Presidents of State Associations of County Engineers and current year in which they are serving.
-Members of the Executive Committee and Awards Committee are not eligible for the award during the current year they are serving.
+Members of the Awards Committee are not eligible for the award during the current year they are serving.

 The award, presented each year at the NACE Annual Meeting, shall read as follows: "For the application of efficient engineering management principles and standards for the economic design, construction, maintenance and operation of public works facilities as approved and published by the National Association of County Engineers Management Research Project Manuals and Guides."